 Originally bundled with the textbook on CD-ROM, we are pleased to now make the software available for download directly from the CrystalMaker™ website.
 This should prove easier for international customers, and allows updates of the software, as required.
 This is a special edition of CrystalViewer that includes the crystal structures of 100 minerals, as illustrated in DHZ.
 The aim is to provide that missing “third dimension”, with full three-dimensional manipulation and scaling, a choice of different model representations (ball-and-stick, polyhedral, space-filling, etc.), plus interactive measurement tools.(Please note that terms and conditions apply, as specified on the downloads page.)

 In this edition, most of the commonly occurring minerals of igneous, metamorphic and sedimentary rocks are discussed in terms of structure, chemistry, optical and other physical properties, distinguishing features and paragenesis.
-Important correlations between these aspects of mineralogy are emphasized wherever possible.
+Important correlations between these aspects of mineralogy are emphasised wherever possible.
 The content of each section has been updated where needed in the light of published research over the 21 years between editions.
 Tables of over 200 chemical analyses and formulae are included and a number of older entries have been replaced by more recent examples.

 Major new features: